From the author of ‘Between’

 published academic papers

-designed my own website
+designed my own website to sell online

 A country girl